UAE E-Invoicing 2026: Requirements, Deadlines & Cost | Fastlane Dubai

 Who Must Comply — and Who Is Excluded

 The UAE e-invoicing obligation applies to any person conducting business in the UAE.
-This is defined broadly and includes companies of all sizes, free zone entities, sole establishments, and non-VAT-registered businesses.
-It currently covers B2B and B2G transactions — B2C will follow in a later phase.
+This includes companies of all sizes, free zone entities, sole establishments, and non-VAT-registered businesses.
+It currently covers B2B and B2G transactions.

 Business TypeE-Invoicing Required?Phase